vavardan/OCI-DNS-view/README.md

 &nbsp;

-DNS configuration with On-Premise connected.
+DNS configuration with On-Premise connected.<br>
-Additionally to the above configuration, here are the forwarding rules for the On-Premise DNS zones in each Spoke VCN and also in Hub VCN, pointing to Network Load Balancer (NLB), as the target of the forwarding rule, and the **DNS NLB** have the On-Premise DNS servers as backends.
+Additionally to the above configuration, here are the forwarding rules for the On-Premise DNS zones in each Spoke VCN and also in Hub VCN, pointing to Network Load Balancer (NLB), as the target of the forwarding rule.
+On-Premise DNS servers are configured as a the backends for a **DNS NLB**.

 <img src="images/onprem.png" width="900" height="value">